-Immunovaccine and Leidos (NYSE: LDOS), a health, national security and infrastructure solutions company collaborate on developing a vaccine against the mosquito-borne Zika virus and infection, which may be linked to neurological birth defects.
-This collaboration is the first to expand on Immunovaccine's research project in which the company will apply its DepoVaxTM platform to development of a Zika virus vaccine candidate.
+Immunovaccine and Leidos, a health, national security and infrastructure solutions company, are collaborating on developing a vaccine against the mosquito-borne Zika virus and infection, which may be linked to neurological birth defects.
+This collaboration, amended on June 23, 2016, is the first to expand on Immunovaccine's research project in which the company will apply its DepoVaxTM platform to development of a Zika virus vaccine candidate.
 Under the terms of the agreement, Leidos will utilize its Virtual Pharmaceutical Development Program to lead an antigen discovery and development team to identify the best candidate antigens for protecting against infection by the Zika virus.
 Immunovaccine will then formulate new antigens in its DepoVaxTM delivery system for pre-clinical testing.
-Together, the companies hope this project could serve as a replicable model for expediting the development and manufacture of vaccines to address current and future health emergencies.
+The parties expect that this project could serve as a replicable model for expediting the development and manufacture of vaccines to address current and future health emergencies.